-Level 3: The level is an aspirational level of SSA certification, achieving industry leadership, or best practice in steel Level 3 includes all criteria from pathways 2A and 2B plus one more, 'Carbon emissions reduction' to enable the highest level of recognition by the GBCA.
+Level 3: The highest level is an aspirational level of SSA certification, achieving industry leadership, or best practice in steel.
+Level 3 includes all criteria from pathways 2A and 2B plus the 'Carbon emissions reduction' credit to enable the highest level of recognition by the GBCA.